 Always discuss the procedure with your vein specialist before it begins.
 Spider veins require a slightly different treatment than varicose veins.
 Vein doctors generally treat underlying venous reflux and perforator venous reflux that contributes to the cause of the spider veins prior to actually performing cosmetic sclerotherapy.
 This will help prevent spider veins from coming back after treatment and potentially lessen the number of treatment sessions.

 If you're still not sure if cosmetic sclerotherapy will benefit you and how many treatments you'll need, set up a consultation with your vein doctor.
 A professional vein specialist will be able to tell you if cosmetic sclerotherapy is a good option for you.

 Rochester Regional Health Vein Treatment Center is the premiere practice treating venous disease in Western New York.
 Our providers always work diligently to ensure you look and feel your best.
-Your legs will thank you.Free Vein Screening
+Your legs will thank you.Schedule A Vein Screening

 If pain and limited movement are keeping you from living your life fully, learning more about a hip or knee replacement could be the first step toward a better life.

 Tammy Snyder, MPH, President and Chief Operating Officer (COO) of Rochester General Hospital (RGH), has been named among the nation’s “Rising stars: Healthcare Leaders Under 40” by the influential publication Becker’s Hospital Review.